Cultural impact of Whitney Houston: Influence

 Mariah Carey, who was often compared to Houston, said, "She [Houston] has been a big influence on me."
 She later told USA Today that "none of us would sound the same if Aretha Franklin hadn't ever put out a record, or Whitney Houston hadn't."
 Celine Dion who was the third member of the troika that dominated female pop singing in the 1990s, did a telephone interview with Good Morning America on February 13, 2012, saying "Whitney's been an amazing inspiration for me.
 I've been singing with her my whole career, actually.
 I wanted to have a career like hers, sing like her, look beautiful like her."
 Beyoncé told the Globe and Mail that Houston "inspired [her] to get up there and do what [she] did".
 She also wrote on her website on the day after Houston's death, "I, like every singer, always wanted to be just like [Houston].
 Her voice was perfect.
 Strong but soothing.
 Soulful and classic.
 Her vibrato, her cadence, her control.
 So many of my life's memories are attached to a Whitney Houston song.
 She is our queen and she opened doors and provided a blueprint for all of us."

 Mary J. Blige said that Houston inviting her onstage during VH1's Divas Live show in 1999 "opened doors for [her] all over the world".
 Brandy stated, "The first Whitney Houston CD was genius.
 That CD introduced the world to her angelic yet powerful voice.
 Without Whitney, half of this generation of singers wouldn't be singing."
 Kelly Rowland, in an Ebony feature article celebrating black music in June 2006, recalled that "[I] wanted to be a singer after I saw Whitney Houston on TV singing 'Greatest Love of All'.
 I wanted to sing like Whitney Houston in that red dress."
 She added that "and I have never, ever forgotten that song [Greatest Love of All].
 I learned it backward, forward, sideways.
 The video still brings chills to me.
 When you wish and pray for something as a kid, you never know what blessings God will give you."

 Alicia Keys said "Whitney is an artist who inspired me from [the time I was] a little girl."
 Oscar winner Jennifer Hudson cites Houston as her biggest musical influence.
 She told Newsday that she learned from Houston the "difference between being able to sing and knowing how to sing".
 Leona Lewis, who has been called "the new Whitney Houston", also cites her as an influence.
 Lewis stated that she idolized her as a little girl.
+In 2026, Olympics gymnast Jordan Chiles mentioned in an interview that she would "love to leave a legacy like Beyoncé or Whitney Houston".